 Day 2 – Reaching the Peak of Bach Moc Luong Tu Mountain

 I intended to wake up early for cloud hunting.
-Unfortunately, there was no moisture so the sky was clear with no cloud that day.
+Unfortunately, there was no moisture so the sky was clear with no clouds that day.
 Instead, the sun slowly appeared behind the mountains, making it a miraculous scene.
-The view at that moment was so impressed with the image of mountains took turns to show up under the sunlight.
+The view at that moment was so impressed with the image of mountains taking turns showing up under the sunlight.
 Evenly, I could see the Fansipan peak.

-The more the sun rose, the more beautiful nature.
+The more the sun rose, the more beautiful nature was.
 Alongside, it meant I had to come back to the house for breakfast and prepare for the trek today.

 To the Peak of Bach Moc Luong Tu

 There were many beautiful things from nature to see on the way.
 I can see Lao Than mountain, which is an easier destination to trek or to practice before taking this Ky Quan San path.
 In addition, there was the Hoang Lien Son mountain range.
 The plants were also becoming interesting with hard-wooded trees and moss on the rocks.

 The way was becoming harder in the last part, especially from the 2800m point to the peak.
 I took a rest for every 50m walking, then repeated that about 20 times until reaching the top.